 As an animal artist, my palette consists of pastels to convey the dog I am portraying.
 The dog’s eyes are my focal point.
 The eyes say it all.
 So carrying my wine and dogs theme further, I picked one of my drawings of a mixed breed to represent Frenchtown.
 I chose a drawing of a black dog named Asia.
 This dog’s dark pigment and hair remind me of the rich dark fruit and color of the wine; Asia’s hair represents the texture of the wine.
 The calmness we feel in the drawing reminds me of the smooth balance of Frenchtown.

-This article is the first in an occasional series I plan write pairing wine and dog breeds.
+This article is the first in an occasional series I plan to write pairing wine and dog breeds.

 To view more of Cori’s animal art, go to Cori’s Pawtraits.

-Note: Common to the wine industry, this writer received a hosted wine samples.
+Note: Common to the wine industry, this writer received hosted wine samples.
 While it has not influenced this review, the writer believes in full disclosure.